goosewobbler/LasVegasCoin2/doc/vps-masternode-setup.md

 # VPS Masternode Setup Guide

 The following sets up a single node called *lasvegascoin_node1* over IPV4.
-It assumes you know how to send yourself funds with a wallet, and can use the linux editor vim.
+It assumes you know how to send coins with a wallet, log into a remote server with SSH, create and edit text files on Linux.

-## *__on master wallet__*
+## __Generate Node Configuration *(on master wallet)*__

 #### *< Tools menu => **Debug Console** >*

-Enter the following commands:
+Enter the following commands into the debug console:

 ```
 getnewaddress lasvegascoin_node1
 ```

-This will result in a LasVegasCoin address.
+This will result in a new LasVegasCoin address.
 Send exactly 1000 VGS to this address in a single transaction.
+Funds can be sent to yourself - from the intended recipient wallet.

 ```